Trump declares U.S. emergency as coronavirus chaos spreads

 “Blanket travel measures in their own right will do nothing to protect an individual state,” Ryan said.

-In Washington, the Democratic-led U.S. House of Representatives will pass a coronavirus economic aid package on Friday, House Speaker Nancy Pelosi said, but it was unclear whether Trump and his fellow Republicans would support it.
-The package would provide for free coronavirus testing and two weeks of paid sick and family leave for those affected by the virus, Pelosi said.

-More cultural landmarks were being closed to try to stop the spread of the virus.
+More cultural landmarks were shuttered to try to stop the spread of the virus.
 In Paris, the Eiffel Tower, the Louvre museum and the Moulin Rouge cabaret closed their doors.
 The Smithsonian museums in Washington were preparing to do so on Saturday and Broadway theaters in New York went dark.

+The kissing of the Blarney Stone, one of Ireland’s oldest tourist traditions, was suspended.

 Central banks worldwide acted to shore up money markets after cratering share prices drove a rush for cash, hitting many regional currencies and threatening a surge in short-term borrowing costs.